A Guide To Finding A Co-Founder

 You’ve found your co-founder!
 We’re sure you’ll put together a great business plan so we’ll leave you to that – but not before we mention some of the most frequent misunderstandings and conflicts that appear between co-founders, so that you consider them before they happen.

 Ownership and equity split is one of the most common disputes co-founders have.
 This thought might have not yet crossed your mind, but at some point, both of you will want the ownership clearly split up and the equity shares clearly determined.
 Don’t fall into the trap of ruining your relationship with your co-founder over numbers.
 If you do, you’ll most likely also lose your investors and risk for the entire business to fail.
 Discuss and negotiate, get a lawyer to facilitate the conversation and advise you both but stay in this together.
+Try Spliquity, our Startup Equity Calculator, to help you with this matter.

 Role distribution.
 While some founders don’t care much about their titles, there are always people whose only desire is to have CEO written on their LinkedIn page.
 The best solution is to distribute these positions according to your and your co-founders expertise and actual responsibilities in the company.
 Don’t focus too much on what title you get, startup founders usually do a bit of everything and invest all their time into it regardless of what the title says.